 Is too much stress making you feel anxious, depressed even?
+Is it affecting your performance at work?

-In our time pressured, over committed world it can feel hard to know how to manage our stress effectively.
+In our time-pressured, over-committed world, it can feel hard to know how to manage our stress effectively.

 Maybe you have already added meditation, exercise and sleep to your stress resilience toolkit, but is there something you’ve overlooked that could also make a difference?